Pediatric Bone Marrow Transplant in Sheba Medical Center

 Around 25 pediatric transplants are conducted annually on patients suffering from a variety of oncologic and hematologic conditions.

-Autologous transplants, or transplants taken from the patient’s own stem cells, are used for child patients with solid tumors.
+Autologous transplants, or transplants taken from the patient’s, are used for child patients with solid tumors.
 These are usually sourced from peripheral blood, which is then frozen and preserved.
 Naturally, this type of transplant does not require an outside donor.

 Allogenic transplants are performed with donor tissue from a genetically suitable family member.
 These are performed to treat conditions such as leukemia, metabolic diseases, immunodeficiencies, and other hematologic issues.
 In the event that a family member is not a full match, cutting edge techniques like T-cell depletion and CD34 positive selection are employed.